adegokeisrael/MFA1/U2F SERVER/README.md

 ### why this strategy?

-This system attempts to cater for the underlining vulnerabilities of common MFAs with the rise in the unrelibility of MFAs like Authy and Google Authenticator. this could include attacks like:
+This system to solves major problem associated with the vulnerabilities of common MFAs with rise in the unrelibility of these MFAs (Authy and Google Authenticator).
+This could include attacks like:

 * Evilginx : a for of MITM (Man in the Middle attack)
 * pass the cookie